Threads Isn’t About Twitter. It’s About Resetting Instagram’s Social Graph

 As time goes on, people’s connections on social media apps get outdated.
 They don’t want to be associated with who they were before, and they don’t feel comfortable sharing as often.
 The increase in influencers and content creators has only exacerbated the trend.
-That’s a problem for Meta—because its social graph is its superpower.
+That’s a problem for Meta, because its social graph is its superpower.
 It’s what makes its apps sticky.

 So how does Meta reset its social graph?
 It’s had different answers over the last decade.
 First it bought Instagram, making it easy for people to start over by hand-picking people from their Facebook friends list.
 When the Instagram graph grew stale, it dipped its toes into ephemerality by adding Stories, riding the Snapchat wave.

 It’s become a deeply existential issue for the company with the rise of TikTok-style recommendation engines.
 Unless it wants to relinquish the power of its social graph altogether, Meta needs to figure out a new way to entice people back into sharing with their network.
-Threads is a crystal ball of sorts, giving us a hint about where Meta thinks the “social” part of social media will go (regardless of whether it’s right).
+Threads is a crystal ball of sorts—it gives us a hint about where Meta thinks the “social” part of social media will go (regardless of whether it’s right).

 We spoke with Sayman at length on the topic, and he had a lot of product insights and observations drawn from his time at Meta.
 Read on for behind-the-scenes details on how he got hired at Facebook at such a young age, why Zuckerberg finally decided to add Stories (against the Instagram founders’ wishes), and what Sayman thinks Meta hopes to accomplish with Threads.